skgtech/devit/app/_posts/blog/2016-05-30-2016-retrospective-planning-for-2017.md

 layout: post
 title: "DEVit 2016 Retrospective, planning for the future"
 description: In this article we go through the DEVit 2016 big moments, fails and all the excitement we experienced, and then we get a sneak peak into what 2017 has in hold for us.
-metaTitle: DEVit 2016 Retrospective, planning for the future
+ogTitle: DEVit 2016 Retrospective, planning for the future
-metaDescription: In this article we go through the DEVit 2016 big moments, fails and all the excitement we experienced, and then we get a sneak peak into what 2017 has in hold for us. category : blog tags : [retrospective, devit2016, devit2017]
+ogDescription: In this article we go through the DEVit 2016 big moments, fails and all the excitement we experienced, and then we get a sneak peak into what 2017 has in hold for us. category : blog tags : [retrospective, devit2016, devit2017]
 author: thanpolas